haileyok/phoebe/README.md

 # Sara

-Phoebe is an AI-powered trust and safety agent for the [AT Protocol](https://atproto.com/) network.
+Sara is an AI-powered trust and safety agent.
 It automates safety operations by analyzing network threats and creating rules to detect and resolve emerging issues.
-Phoebe uses three different services to achieve this:
+Sara uses three different services to achieve this:

 - **[Osprey](https://github.com/roostorg/osprey)** - Real-time rules engine for threat detection
 - **[Ozone](https://github.com/bluesky-social/ozone)** - Moderation service for labeling and takedowns